florian-sanders/cod-access/README.md

 | Transpiler | Babel |
 | Main Libraries | React, Redux, React-Redux, React-router-dom, Axios, ckeditor, react-beautiful-dnd, dompurify |

-## Things I learned building this project ?
+## Things I have learnt building this project
 This project was mostly made to practice and learn new things.

 - JSON Web Token based authentification (stored in an HTTP Only Cookie),